-Andrews, a Democrat, was the representative for New Jersey’s 1st congressional district and was a Democrat.
+Andrews was the representative for New Jersey’s 1st congressional district and was a Democrat.
 He served from 1990 to 2014.

 In 2013 Andrews was investigated for improper use of campaign funds for personal use.
 The House Committee on Ethics established an independent subcommittee.
 In 2014, Andrews resigned from Congress and House Committee on Ethics' jurisdiction over the member ended.

 |Apr.
 2, 2012||House Office of Congressional Ethics recommended further review|

 |Mar.
 19, 2013||House Committee on Ethics established an independent subcommittee|

 |Feb.
 4, 2014||Andrews resigned from Congress effect Feb.
 18, 2014.|